ripend-dev/scarlet/README.md

 # SCARLET
-A next-generation lua script for "Word Bomb" on roblox
+A next-generation lua script for "Word Bomb" on roblox.
+This script should work with almost all executors, but it doesn't support mobile as of right now!

-# what this script currenttly supports:
+### what this script currenttly supports:
 * pretty much nothing...

-# what this script aims to support in the near future:
+### what this script aims to support in the near future:
 * amazing autotyping
 * best word suggestions
 * support for all gamemodes and generations